Cable bacteria: Discovery

 Long-distance electrical conductance in sediment was first observed in 2010 as a spatial separation of sulfide oxidation and oxygen reduction in marine sediment that was interrupted and re-established at a rate faster than could be explained by chemical diffusion.
 It was later found that this electrical conductance could be observed across a non-conductive layer of glass microspheres, where the only possible conductive structures were filamentous bacteria belonging to the family Desulfobulbaceae.

 The conductivity of single, live filaments was later demonstrated by observing the oxidation state of cytochromes using Raman microscopy.
 The same phenomenon was later observed in freshwater sediments and groundwater aquifers.
 Within a 15 cm thick top layer of sediment, cable bacteria densities providing total length of up to 2 km per square centimeter of surface have been observed.

 Morphology

-Cable bacteria filaments are 0.4—1.7 µm in diameter and up to 15 mm long.
-Filaments consist of rod-shaped cells with an average length of 3 µm.
-Filaments are long strings composed of cells stacked together, and can be as long as 30-70mm.
-Some filaments are composed of upwards of 10,000 cells.
-Each cell has between 15 and 54 ridges, and ridges span the entire length of the filament.
-These ridges are hypothesized to contain the cells' conductive structures.

-Junctions

-Cells in a filament are connected by junctions.
-The diameter of junctions between cells in the filament varies from being smaller than the cell diameter, the same diameter as the cells on either side of the junction, or bulging out to become wider than the cell diameter.
-Junctions are able to withstand more force without breaking than the cells themselves.
-Cells on opposite sides of each junction are separated; if one cell bursts, the cell on the other side of the junction will remain intact.

-Strings

-Cable bacteria contain structures known as strings.
-Strings are located inside of ridges on the outer membrane and connect one cell to the next.
-Strings span the length of the entire filament uninterrupted.
-The width of the strings is about 20-40 nm.
-The size and function of a string is similar to that of a microtubule.
-Strings are thought to serve as a structural foundation for filaments and play a key role in maintaining filament shape, especially during growth.
+Cable bacteria filaments have a diameter of 1–4 μm and lengths of over 1 cm.
+The individual cells in the filaments are rod-shaped with an average length of 3 μm.
+As Gram-negative bacteria, they have two cell-enveloping membranes, with each cell having its own individual inner cell membrane, but the outer cell membrane is shared by all cells in a filament.
+In the common periplasm there are around 15–60 electron-conducting fibers with a diameter of around 50 nm, which are visible from the outside as parallel, longitudinal ribs.
+They consist of proteins that are rich in nickel and sulfur, are electrically insulated, and run the entire length of the cell filament.